Suit: Woman hoped to scatter her mom’s ashes, but Greyhound lost them

 A Chicago woman is suing Greyhound for allegedly losing her luggage, which contained her mother’s ashes, while on a trip to Washington last year.

-Jacqueline Fernandez filed the suit against Greyhound Lines, Inc. on Thursday in Cook County Circuit Court and seeks more than $50,000 in damages.
+Jacqueline Fernandez filed the suit against Greyhound Lines, Inc. on Thursday in Cook County Circuit Court; she is seeking more than $50,000 in damages.

 On Aug.
 20, 2016, Fernandez was a passenger on a Greyhound bus traveling from Chicago to Sunnyside, Washington, according to the lawsuit.
 She was traveling with an urn containing her mother’s ashes so she could scatter them in the same location as her grandmother.